chetansai95/Python/README.md

 print(a is b)  # Output: True
 ```

-## 14. How does slicing work in tuples and strings?
-Syntax?
+## 14. How does slicing work in tuples and strings? what is the Syntax?
 ```python
 s = "Python"
 t = (1, 2, 3, 4)